open-telemetry/opentelemetry-specification/specification/compatibility/prometheus_and_openmetrics.md

-In addition to the attributes above, the [target](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#supporting-target-metadata-in-both-push-based-and-pull-based-systems) metric is used to supply additional resource attributes.
-If present, target_info MUST be dropped from the batch of metrics, and all labels from the target_info metric MUST be converted to resource attributes attached to all other metrics which are part of the scrape.
+In addition to the attributes above, the [target](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#supporting-target-metadata-in-both-push-based-and-pull-based-systems) info metric is used to supply additional resource attributes.
+If present, the `target` info metric MUST be dropped from the batch of metrics, and all labels from the `target` info metric MUST be converted to resource attributes attached to all other metrics which are part of the scrape.
 By default, label keys and values MUST NOT be altered (such as replacing `_` with `.` characters in keys).